 Yes, there is – and far more than you might think!
 You could check out some of it right now by just keying in Reiki research into your web browser.
 You’ll be surprised at what you’ll find!

-Read what the UK Reiki Federation Research Co-ordinator has to say on the subject, and at the foot of that page you can click on the link that will allow you to download a PDF version of “Reiki – The Scientific Evidence”.
+Read what the UK Reiki Federation Research Co-ordinator has to say on the subject, and at the foot of that page you can click on the link that will allow you to download a PDF version of “Reiki – The Body of Evidence”.
 This is a catalogue of over a hundred clinical trials examining the performance of Reiki (and there are also over forty published articles on the subject of Reiki).

 No. It contains clinical trials and articles from around the world.
 Quality science is not something that is unique to the UK.